 Ok, this seemed kind of obvious when I thought about it, but handy nonetheless.
 To create most elements of a surfboard, entry, tail rocker, V in the tail, concaves; it's about planing and/or sanding and then smoothing through ridges.
 To get the rocker set, you'll sand from the underside of the board and work away from there.
 More rocker equals more foam removed – which sounds hugely like sucking lemons, but good to know.

 Hack, hack and hack away

 Don't be afraid to go full Freddy Krueger on the foam.
-Once you've cut the blank to a rough shape, it's time sand it down, bring the rails in – using fine wire mesh to really get that line smooth.
+Once you've cut the blank to a rough shape, it's time to sand it down, bring the rails in – using fine wire mesh to really get that line smooth.
 Scoop out the rocker and concaves... don't feel the need to be conservative with your foam once you have the rough shape.
-Get in there, hack it away and watch life breath into that formless husk.
+Get in there, hack it away and watch life take shape from a formless husk.

 Improvise with tools

 “This thing?
 I've had that for 20 plus years,” says Steve about a self-made tool used to make sure the board's all squared up.
 “Sometimes, you just gotta do it yourself.”
 Got something you don't have a tool for?
 Make the tool.